tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/6-mdb5_tips_and_tricks.md

 - Each input tag should be in a div with `class="form-outline"` instead of `"md-form"`
 - `label` tags should now have `class="form-label"` set

+## Blockquotes

+- Add `class='blockquote'` to all blockquote tags
+  - This increases the font size, making the quote stand out
+- Note: Also added a few styles to `seeourminds.css` to:
+  - Give them a border on the left
+  - Add a little margin and padding to make them look better